Karl Drerup

+Karl Joseph Maria Drerup (1904–2000) was an American enamelist.
+Drerup trained as a painter, and began enamelling in the early 1940s, fusing glass to metal through a high-temperature firing process.
+He was considered a leading figure in the development of enamelling in the United States in the twentieth-century.

 Early life and training

-Born in 1904 in Borghorst, Westphalia, in the northwest region of Germany, Karl Drerup was raised in an affluent Roman Catholic household.
-In 1918 he and his brother were sent to a Cistercian monastery school.
-In 1921 Drerup decided to pursue a career in art and, in spite of his family's objections, he attended the Kunstgewerbeschule in Münster, where he studied painting and drawing.
+Born in 1904 in Borghorst, Westphalia, in the northwest region of Germany, Drerup was raised in an affluent Roman Catholic household.
+In 1918, he and his brother were sent to a Cistercian monastery school.
+In 1921, Drerup attended the Kunstgewerbeschule in Münster, where he studied painting and drawing.
 He later received more advanced training in printmaking and the graphic arts from Hans Meid and Karl Michel at the Vereinigte Staatsschulen, Berlin, from 1927 to 1929.
 It was in Berlin that Drerup first saw the work of the enamel artist Hanns Bastanier.

-In 1930 Drerup moved to Florence to continue his studies with the Italian painter Felice Carena at the Accademia di Belle Arti from 1930 to 1933.
-In 1932 he met Gertrude Lifmann, a fellow student who was pursuing studies in linguistics.
-She later became his wife.
-While in Florence, Drerup began to experiment with clay, learning various techniques from artisans working in the numerous Florentine ceramic shops and studios.
+In 1930, Drerup moved to Florence to continue his studies with the Italian painter Felice Carena at the Accademia di Belle Arti, where he remained until 1933.
+In 1932, he met Gertrude Lifmann, a linguistics student, who he later married.
+While in Florence, Drerup began to experiment with clay, learning techniques from artisans working in ceramic shops and studios.
+In 1934, he and Gertrude married and moved to Madrid.

+Career

+Tenerife

-In 1934 he married and moved to Madrid.
-Because his wife was Jewish and anti-Semitic fervor was increasing in Europe, the Drerups moved to Puerto de la Cruz, Tenerife, in the Canary Islands, off the northwest coast of Africa.
-Between 1934 and 1937 Drerup painted while his wife worked as a translator.
-The paintings and drawings he made in Tenerife frequently depict the seemingly untroubled lives of the islanders, working in the fields by day and fishing at night.
-Colorful images from this idyllic period in Drerup's life recur throughout his work.
+Because Gertrude was Jewish and antisemitism was increasing in Europe, the Drerups moved to Puerto de la Cruz, Tenerife, in the Canary Islands.
+Between 1934 and 1937, Drerup painted while his wife worked as a translator.
+The paintings and drawings he made in Tenerife frequently depict the day-to-day lives of the islanders, working in the fields by day and fishing at night.
+Colourful images from this idyllic period in Drerup's life recur throughout his work.

-During this immensely productive period, Drerup developed a strong international reputation.
-His paintings were regularly shown in exhibitions in Europe, including presentations at the Landesmuseum Münster (1931) and with the Vereinigung Westfälischer Künstler und Kunstfreunde in Dortmund (1932).
-Also in 1932 his work was shown in New York in an exhibition of the Deutscher Künstlerbund at the Nicholas Roerich Museum.
-While at this point in his career Drerup was best known as a painter, his ceramics were also shown in the Westfälischer Kunstverein exhibition organized in 1934 by the Landesmuseum Münster.
+During this period, Drerup established an international exhibition record.
+His paintings were shown in exhibitions in Europe, including presentations at the Landesmuseum Münster (1931) and with the Vereinigung Westfälischer Künstler und Kunstfreunde in Dortmund (1932).
+In 1932, his work was also exhibited in New York as part of an exhibition at the Nicholas Roerich Museum.

+Although Drerup was primarily known as a painter at this stage of his career, his ceramics were included in a 1934 exhibition at the Westfälischer Kunstverein organized by the Landesmuseum Münster.